jkrauska/fieldpick/README.md

 ### Minors AAA
 - No Mondays, No Tuesdays

 ### Majors
 - More TI Weekdays
 - No Mondays, No Thursdays
+- Before and after Challenger on Tepper on Sundays

 ## Special Divisions